MagnusJMJ/APME/miniex8/README.md

 difficult it can be to work with other people's code.
-Instead of adding functionality to the script, I ended up spending most of my time making edits to make the code more like _"how I would've written it"._ In addition, I had considerable issues not frying my brain like a wet electrical circuit trying to wrap my head around recursive functions...
+Instead of adding functionality to the script, I ended up spending most of my time making edits to make the code more like _"how I would've written it"._ In addition, I had considerable issues not frying my brain like a wet electrical circuit trying to wrap my head around recursive functions.
+I also think having to make a flowchart of the program was more of a challenge than I had first thought.
+Even though the "flow" of actions/processes I had to describe was fairly straightforward (from a logical standpoint), it prompted me to actually reflect about what was going on; especially  in terms of how to categorize the different steps (input/ process/decision, etc).

 ### The flowchart
 ![Screenshot](https://github.com/MagnusJMJ/APME/blob/bcfd44dc44306824c4f78afae42d43e36fd12fb9/miniex8/flowchart.png)